Al Capone

 Jesse James

 Jesse James was one of the most notorious outlaws in the 19th century.
 The gang made up of brothers Jesse and Frank James, along with Cole Younger and several ex-Confederates, would carry out train robberies in the south.
 As the leader of the James–Younger Gang, Jesse and his men were responsible for as many as 19 robberies and 20 murders.
-By 1974, the Pinkerton agency made capturing or killing Jesse James a high priority assignment.
+By 1974, the Pinkerton agency made capturing or ending Jesse James a high priority assignment.

 Determined to stop the gang, the Pinkertons offered increasingly higher rewards as bounty.
 By 1876, after a failed robbery on the First National Bank signaled the downfall of the gang.
 Still determined to continue his way of life, as gang members died off or left, they were replaced with new ones.
 Criminal operations got smaller and Jesse became increasingly distrustful of his boys.
 By the time the gang was almost completely annihilated, the only people he trusted were Charly and Robert Ford, but little did he know the two were compromised by the authorities and eventually Jesse James was assassinated in his home by Robert Ford.